Higher Order Automatic Differentiation of Higher Order Functions: Semantics of differentiation

 However, as is well-known, the category $\CartSp$ does not support function spaces.
 To see this, notice that we have polynomial terms

-for each $d$, and so if we could interpret $(\reals\to \reals)$ as a Euclidean space $\RR^p$ then, by interpreting these polynomial expressions, we would be able to find continuous injections $\RR^d\to \RR^p$ for every $d$, which is topologically impossible for any~$p$, for example as a consequence of the Borsuk-Ulam theorem (see \ifx\fossacsversion\undefined Appx.~\ref{sec:man_not_ccc}\else\cite{hsv-fossacs2020}, Appx.~A\fi).
+for each $d$, and so if we could interpret $(\reals\to \reals)$ as a Euclidean space $\RR^p$ then, by interpreting these polynomial expressions, we would be able to find continuous injections $\RR^d\to \RR^p$ for every $d$, which is topologically impossible for any~$p$, for example as a consequence of the Borsuk-Ulam theorem (see \ifx\fossacsversion\undefined Appx.~\ref{sec:man_not_ccc}\else\cite{hsv-fossacs2020}, Appendix~A\fi).

-This lack of function spaces means that we cannot interpret the functions $(\layer)$ and $(\compose)$ from~(\ref{eqn:network}) in $\CartSp$, as they are higher order functions, even though they are very useful and innocent building blocks for differential programming!
-Clearly, we could define neural nets such as~(\ref{eqn:network}) directly as smooth functions without any higher order subcomponents, though that would quickly become cumbersome for deep networks.
-A problematic consequence of the lack of a semantics for higher order differential programs is that we have no obvious way of establishing compositional semantic correctness of $\Dsynsymbol$ for the given implementation of~(\ref{eqn:network}).
+This lack of function spaces means that we cannot interpret the functions $(\layer)$ and $(\compose)$ from~(\ref{eqn:network}) in $\CartSp$, as they are higher-order functions, even though they are very useful building blocks for differential programming!
+Clearly, we could define neural networks such as~(\ref{eqn:network}) directly as smooth functions without any higher-order subcomponents, though that would quickly become cumbersome for deep networks.
+A problematic consequence of the lack of a semantics for higher-order differential programs is that we have no obvious way of establishing compositional semantic correctness of $\Dsynsymbol$ for the given implementation of~(\ref{eqn:network}).

 We now show that every definable function is smooth, and then in Section~\ref{sec:simple-correctness} we show that the $\Dsynsymbol$ macro witnesses its derivatives.